How Accident Cases with Flatbed Trucks Work

-- Loss of income: This is often the most substantial compensation.
-The law understands that you were depending on your or a lost loved one's income.
-For example, if your wife was an accountant and died at age 35 from a truck accident, we would work to demonstrate what she would most likely have made over the remainder of her working life.
+- Loss of income: This is often the most substantial compensation available after a crash.
+The law understands that you were depending on the income you or your loved one may no longer be able to produce.
+For example, if your wife was an accountant and died at age 35 from a truck accident, we would work to demonstrate what she would most likely have made over the remainder of her working life, and ask for that as damages.
 One could also be permanently disabled as a result of the accident, in which case a similar process would be involved to prove the expected costs of both ongoing care and loss of potential income due to inability to work.

 - Pain and suffering: In our decades of representing injured victims or the families of those who have lost loved ones in trucking accidents, we have seen the emotional damage and devastation left behind.
 We can fight to secure you money not only to pay for professional treatment, but also to compensate you for your emotional injuries themselves.

 - Funeral expenses: Funerals cost thousands of dollars and, particularly when death occurs suddenly and unexpectedly, are something many people have not prepared for ahead of time.

 - Loss of Companionship: Losing a loved one is obviously difficult, and the law allows individuals to be compensated for their loss of love and support from a loved one killed in an accident.

 How can an attorney help?